X

 Everyone can agree that the landscape of media consumption is changing, and it is affecting the way we watch TV.
 Business models may die, but others will grow and thrive as a result.

 What does all this mean for entertainment marketing?
-The streaming content watching enables brands - dependent on the distribution platform and whether or not they allow it - to embed themselves into content that is going to literally be engulfed and consumed with extremely targeted focus.
-While the windows to hit a viewer is much smaller and concentrated, that content is going to be an excellent vehicle for a truly immersive brand experience with the right product placement or brand integration strategy in place.
+Streaming content watching enables brands - dependent on the distribution platform and whether or not they allow it - to embed themselves into content that is going to literally be engulfed and consumed with an extremely targeted focus.
+While the windows to hit a viewer are much smaller and more concentrated, that content is going to be an excellent vehicle for a truly immersive brand experience with the right product placement or brand integration strategy in place.

 More From Hollywood Branded